...

 4. Make courtesy calls to court regarding late appearance;

-5. Speak one at a time particularly with a record is being taken;
+5. Speak one at a time particularly when a record is being taken;

 6. Be courteous to court personnel;